List of 8 official planets

 Orbiting the Sun.

-Reaction from scientists and the public
+Reactions from the scientific community and the public

-Goodbye Pluto, but it's not the end
+Goodbye Pluto, but it's not the end.

 Source: https://doanhnghiepvn.vn/cong-nghe/he-mat-troi-co-bao-nhieu-hanh-tinh/20250415111119086